bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

 ```

 While there are many file formats to store EEG data, there are two officially
-supported data formats in EEG-BIDS: The [European data format](https://www.edfplus.info/)
+supported data formats in BIDS: The [European data format](https://www.edfplus.info/)
 (`.edf`), and the [BrainVision data format](https://www.brainproducts.com/productdetails.php?id=21&tab=5)
 (`.vhdr`, `.vmrk`, `.eeg`) by Brain Products GmbH.
 There are also two
 *unofficial* data formats that are currently accepted: The format used by the
 MATLAB toolbox [EEGLAB](https://sccn.ucsd.edu/eeglab) (`.set` and `.fdt` files)
 and the [Biosemi](https://www.biosemi.com/) data format (`.bdf`).
-The original
+The data in
-data format, if different from the supported formats, can be stored in the
+their original format, if different from the supported formats, can be stored
-`/sourcedata` directory.
+in the `/sourcedata` directory.

 The original data format is especially valuable in case conversion elicits the
 loss of crucial metadata specific to manufacturers and specific EEG systems.
 We